ThomasPoum/lucide_liveview/README.md

    Since Lucide icons are loaded from `node_modules/lucide-static/`, your project must have the **Phoenix asset pipeline** properly set up, including `assets/node_modules/`.

 5. **Node.js and npm Installed**
    The package depends on `lucide-static`, which is managed via `npm`.
-Ensure that **Node.js and npm are installed** before running `mix deps.get`.
+Ensure that **Node.js and npm are installed** before running the setup script.

 6. **A Working Phoenix Project**
    This package is designed for **Phoenix 1.7+** applications.
 If you are using an older version, consider upgrading to benefit from **LiveView components and Tailwind integration**.

-📌 If your project meets these requirements, **simply follow installation instructions and Lucide LiveView will be ready to use!**
+📌 If your project meets these requirements, **follow the installation instructions below!**

 ## 🚀 Installation

 Lucide LiveView is available on **Hex.pm**.
+To install it:

-To install it, simply add the dependency to your `mix.exs` file:
+1. Add the dependency to your `mix.exs` file:

 ```elixir
 defp deps do